-- 2. Ghoshal S., & Moran, P. (1996).
+^{2.} Ghoshal S., & Moran, P. (1996).
 Bad for practice: A critique of the transaction cost theory.
 Academy of Management Review.
-21(1), 13-47. - 3.
-U.S. Government Printing Office.
-(2006, February 15).
-Executive summary.
-Select Bipartisan Committee to Investigate the Preparation for and Response to Hurricane Katrina.
+21(1), 13-47.

-Halloween season chocolate sales that year.
-It did finally get the controls in working order, but the downtime created huge costs for the company in terms of inefficiencies and lost sales.4 Some added controls may also interfere with others.
+The fourth area of cost, botched implementation, may seem obvious, but it is more common than you might think (or than managers might hope).
+Sometimes the controls are just poorly understood, so that their launch creates significant unintended, negative consequences.
+For example, when Hershey Foods put a new computer-based control system in place in 1999, there were so many problems with its installation that it was not able to fulfill a large percentage of its Halloween season chocolate sales that year.
+It did finally get the controls in working order, but the downtime created huge costs for the company in terms of inefficiencies and lost sales.
+Some added controls may also interfere with others.
 For instance, a new quality control system may improve product performance but also delay product deliveries to customers.